gskielian/Arduino-DataLogging/Bash-One-Liner/README.md

 ```

-Lastly, utilize this to activate other command line utitilies
-**... and can redirect easily into a data file**
+**... and it can be used to allow the arduino to control the command line:**
 ```bash
 cat /dev/cu.usbmodem1421 115200 | awk '{ for (i=0; i<NF; i++) if($i == 9001) {system("say OVER 9001\!"} printf $i + system("date +,%s")}' >> sensor_readings.dat
 ```